SAFE Care Spay / Neuter ClinicWhy Spay and Neuter?

 Fighting to reduce this number is a major part of our mission.
-We are committed to spaying or neutering every cat or kitten.
-We support spay/neuter as a means to control overpopulation and reduce euthanasia among cats.
+We are committed to spaying or neutering every cat or dog.
+We support spay / neuter as a means to control overpopulation and reduce euthanasia among cats and dogs.
 Simply put, sterilization controls pet overpopulation by preventing litters.

 Here is how the never-ending cycle of cat overpopulation works

-The gestation period for a cat is 63 days.
-The size of the average litter is four kittens.
+The gestation period for a cat or dog is 63 days.
+The size of the average litter is four.
 Nursing mothers are able to become pregnant right away.
 The cycle continues with each of their offspring reproducing at the young age of six months.
-Unless the cats are spayed or neutered, the cycle of overpopulation continues indefinitely.
+Unless the cats and dogs are spayed or neutered, the cycle of overpopulation continues indefinitely.

 Dispelling the myths about sterilization

-Myth: “I should let my cat go into heat at least once”
+Myth: “I should let my cat or dog go into heat at least once”

-Truth: The American Veterinary Medical Association recommends all cats be spayed/neutered by 5 months of age.
+Truth: The American Veterinary Medical Association recommends all cats and dogs be spayed / neutered by 5 months of age.

 Myth: “It’s painful for my pet.”

-Truth: During a spay or neuter surgery, cats are fully anesthetized, so they feel no pain.
-All animals spayed at the SAFE Care Spay/Neuter Clinic receive pain medication before their surgeries, and they return to normal activities after about a day.
+Truth: During a spay or neuter surgery, cats and dogs are fully anesthetized, so they feel no pain.
+All animals spayed at the SAFE Care Spay / Neuter Clinic receive pain medication before their surgeries, and they return to normal activities after about a day.
 We also offer pain medication to go home for an additional fee.

 Myth: “It’s not safe for my pet.”

 Truth: While all surgery comes with some risk, spaying and neutering is essential for your pet’s health and safety.
-Spaying helps prevent uterine infections and breast cancer, which is fatal in about 90 percent of cats.
+Spaying helps prevent uterine infections and breast cancer, which is fatal in about 90 percent of cats and dogs.
 Besides preventing unwanted litters, neutering your male companion prevents testicular cancer, if done before six months of age according to the ASPCA.